This page last updated on

 almost unnoticeable shift.

-frequently not shift into fourth gear.
-It will fine through first
+not shift into fourth gear.
+It will fine in first

 through third gears.
-The car shift into and out of fourth gear
+The car shifts into and out of fourth gear

 fine most of the time when the transmission is cold.
 When starting